thi-ng/umbrella-docs-temp/atom.history.undo.md

 ## History.undo() method

 Attempts to re-apply most recent historical value to atom and returns it if successful (i.e. there's a history).
-Before the switch, first records the atom's current value into the future stack (to enable `redo()` feature).
+Before the switch, first records the atom's current value into the future stack (to enable [History.redo()](./atom.history.redo.md) feature).
 Returns `undefined` if there's no history.

 If undo was possible, the `History.EVENT_UNDO` event is emitted after the restoration with both the `prev` and `curr` (restored) states provided as event value (and object with these two keys).
 This allows for additional state handling to be executed, e.g. application of the "Command pattern".
-See `addListener()` for registering event listeners.
+See [History.addListener()](./atom.history.addlistener.md) for registering event listeners.

 <b>Signature:</b>